 Cauliflower and Roasted Garlic Soup

-To prime everyone's palate for creative comfort food, serve a hearty, piping-hot cauliflower and roasted garlic soup garnished with cauliflower florets for your first course at Thanksgiving this year.
-To see more recipes from Scott and Heather Fratangelo's Thanksgiving menu, see the Grateful Spread.
+To prime everyone's palate for creative comfort food, serve this hearty soup garnished with cauliflower florets for your first course at Thanksgiving or a fall dinner party.

 - Servings: 12

 - 1/2 cup extra-virgin olive oil, plus more for drizzling

 - 3 white onions, peeled and thinly sliced

 - 4 heads cauliflower; 3 cored and thinly sliced, 1 broken into small florets

 - 8 sprigs thyme, tied with twine, plus 1 tablespoon chopped

 - 1 cup dry white wine

 - 6 cups chicken stock, plus more to thin, if desired

 - 2 cups heavy cream, plus more to thin, if desired